St3phy831/SimpleTodo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+Since I'm new to using Git and Android Studios, I was very unfamiliar with the language and had a difficulty understanding the different methods or functionalities in Android Studios.
+In some occasions, I would do minor errors like forgetting a semicolon or paranthesis, but I diligently kept coding and exploring git and Android Studios to become more familiar.

 ## License